-According to the Publishing policy of the MMI journal and following the COPE principles, an author (the co-author) of the manuscript is the person who creates or originates own idea, or individuals who develop and implement the product distributing intellectual and creative works.
+According to the Publishing policy of the journal SocioEconomic Challenges and following the COPE principles, an author (the co-author) of the manuscript is the a person who either owns an idea or develops and implements research through the dissemination of intellectual and creative works.
 The author is a person who performed the research and did not violate the copyright and other authors’ rights.

 The Editorial Board organizes trusting relationships with authors based on their acceptance of the publication ethics standards, Publishing and Editorial policy, and Instructions for authors.
 Moreover, it means that the author must demonstrate only own unique ideas and research results in his/her article, does not submit the paper to several journals at once, does not borrow other authors’ ideas while preparing the research, and does not use reviewers for improving the quality of the article to submit it to another journal.